Agiley/Majestic-SEO-Api/README.markdown

 # Majestic SEO Ruby API Client #

 **This is currently under heavy development (first released 2012-01-27).
-Get back to me if you find bugs.**
+Get back to me if you run into any bugs.**

 This is a Ruby Api client/wrapper/connector intended to be used with [Majestic SEO's awesome API](http://developer-support.majesticseo.com/).